 - Review: Genesis – The Silent Sun (1968)In February 1968, Genesis’ debut single “The Silent Sun” was released on Decca Records.
 Peter Gabriel was just 18 when it came out.
 Let’s take a look at the band’s first single!

 - Genesis history: Steve Hackett’s first gig with GenesisOn 14 January 1971, Steve Hackett played his first gig with Genesis at University College, London.
 It was not the best start for the guitarist.
 In this blog post we take a look at this day in Genesis history!

-- Review: Genesis – The Longs (1993)Genesis will be back onstage in November/December 2020.
-It will be the first time in 13 years that Phil Collins, Tony Banks and Mike Rutherford perform together.
+- Review: Genesis – The Longs (1993)Genesis will be back onstage in 2021.
+It will be the first time in 14 years that Phil Collins, Tony Banks and Mike Rutherford perform together.
 Back in 2007 they had their long-time fellow musicians Chester Thompson (drums) and Daryl Stuermer (guitars, bass) with them.
-This line-up can also be heard on the band’s […]
+This line-up can also be heard on the band’s two […]

 - Review: Phil Collins – Face Value (1981)In February 1981, Phil Collins’ first solo album “Face Value” was released.
 It went straight to number 1 in the UK charts and to number 7 in the US.
 His debut was his gateway into superstardom and with “In The Air Tonight” it includes his signature track.
 So let’s take a closer look at the […]